 Anyway, since the Haitian Kompa night, I have been going out to a lot of African-inspired music venues.
 I get into many conversations with my new musician friend out here.
 I am intrigued immediately by a remark of his: “I do not feel the Spaniard in me.
 I feel the African and Indigenous.
 But I do not feel the Spaniard.
 Maybe I speak their language, but that is not who I am.”

 Deep.
 He starts explaining to me why African music is so prevalent here and where Champeta comes from.
-The question I needed answered or at least offered a peak at some sort of understanding was: Why the Congolese music?
+The question I needed answered or at least offered a peek at some sort of understanding was: Why the Congolese music?
 The Africans who were brought here during the slave trade represent a West African lineage.
 Why the Congolese Rhumba then?

-From my understanding (this is me trying to piece together his lecture while simultaneously swooning over the bands drumming and dance skills…oh lord, I’m such a groupie), Champeta and this surge of music from the Congo is actually quite a new phenomenon, as recent at the 1970s to be exact.
+From my understanding (this is me trying to piece together his lecture while simultaneously swooning over the bands drumming and dance skills…oh lord, I’m such a groupie), Champeta and this surge of music from the Congo is actually quite a new phenomenon, as recent as the 1970s to be exact.
 It is not a product of the music and languages the African people in Colombia were already playing pre- and post-slave trade.
 However, I am sure their affinity towards the Congolese beats was closely related to the fact they are rocking African blood.
 Instead, it was a group of sailors who happened to bring back some records from the Congo and Nigeria.
 It was a purposeful reach towards African culture and music that the Cartagena people identified with.
 Cartagena, being the port city, was the one most influenced by the new music.
 I mean, imagine suddenly having thrust upon you this music that just sings to the hot, African fire-blood in you.
 I would get a little addicted myself.
 From there, the Champeta music was created.
 Champeta sports these same African beats and musical styles coupled with Spanish language and Latinx flair.

 I am loving Cartagena, and I am realizing I am loving Cartagena because I am loving black Colombia.
 I enjoy how raw and vulnerable and honest everyone is.
 How closely related my own Kenyan and Haitian background is with the people of Cartagena.
 The foods, culture and music are so deeply rooted in Africa that I am actually feeling pretty fraudulent myself claiming Kenya and not knowing the language.
 2016 language goals.
 I think for now I’ll spend a few more weeks dancing on the beach, glass of vino in hand, to the music of my motherland.